Model Template

 Some contributors may find it difficult to come up with a good description for the model.
 You can find some inspiration in Semantic Scholar.
 This portal provides an AI-based TL;DR short description of many indexed papers.

 Task: the ML task performed by the model.
+This field is typically a list, with one ore more than one entries.
 The only accepted tasks are: Regression, Classification, Generative, Representation, Similarity, Clustering and Dimensionality reduction.

-Mode: mode of training of the models: Pretrained (the checkpoints were downloaded directly from a third party), Retrained (the model was trained again using the same or a new dataset), In-house (if the model has been developed from scratch by Ersilia's contributors) or Online (if the model sends queries to an external server)
+Mode: mode of training of the models: Pretrained (the checkpoints were downloaded directly from a third party), Retrained (the model was trained again using the same or a new dataset), In-house (if the model has been developed from scratch by Ersilia's contributors) or Online (if the model sends queries to an external server).
+This field is a string.

 Input Shape: format of the input data.
 It can be Single (one compound), Pair (for example, two compounds), a List, a Pair of Lists or a List of Lists.
 Please note this refers to the minimum shape for the model to work.
 If a model predicts, for example, the antimalarial potential of a small molecule, the input shape is Single, regardless of the fact that you can pass several compounds in a list.